Adam’s Rib (1949) dir. George Cukor

 w/ Joan Crawford, Cliff Robertson, Ruth Donnelly, Vera Miles, Lorne Greene, Maxine Cooper, Marjorie Bennett, Selmer Jackson, Frank Gerstle, Bess Flowers

 It might look trite, but don’t underestimate this dark oddity from the director of Whatever Happened to Baby Jane?
 (1962).
-Crawford “tests the limits of a hellish Fifties world of pain, anxiety, and frustration,” says Paul Roen in his movie guide High Camp.
+Joan Crawford “tests the limits of a hellish Fifties world of pain, anxiety, and frustration,” says Paul Roen in his movie guide High Camp.
 A 1956 review in the New York Times refers cuttingly yet not inaccurately to Crawford as “our lady of multiple miseries,” speculating that she’s “probably logged more hours of suffering than any actress in American films.”
-Packing three movies into one, Autumn Leaves first offers a melodramatic romance between a spinster typist named Millicent (Crawford) and younger loner Burt (Robertson).
-After they’re married comes the tense Suspicion-like part when Millicent uncovers Burt’s compulsive lies and checkered past, including an ex-wife (Miles) who left him for his own dad (hunky Greene).
+Packing three movies into one, Autumn Leaves first offers a melodramatic romance between a Crawford’s spinster typist named Millicent and younger loner Burt (Cliff Robertson).
+After they’re married comes the tense Suspicion-like part when Millicent uncovers Burt’s compulsive lies and checkered past, including an ex-wife (Vera Miles) who left him for his own dad (hunky Lorne Greene).
 Then it all veers into full-blown psychodrama with Burt’s breakdown and—after crushing Millicent’s hand with a typewriter—his commitment to an asylum.
 A tight script, interesting cinematography by Oscar-winner Charles Lang, and electroshock therapy make this worth a look.
 Ruth Donnelly is memorable as the landlady.
 Title song by Nat ‘King’ Cole.
 107 minutes.

 Bells Are Ringing (1960) dir.
 Vincente Minnelli